hazelcast/hazelcast-flow-public-demos/xml-and-json/README.md

 This repo contains services required for the Hazelcast Flow films XML demo.

-This features a Rest API providing information about films, actors in XML format
+This features a Rest API providing information about films and actors in XML format.

 This demo is "naked" - the services don't contain any Flow or Taxi code or concepts.
 The taxi files used for the demo are described in the [tutorial](https://docs.hazelcast.com/flow/5.5/guides/work-with-xml)